hwipl/nuqql/README.md

 with the following steps:

 * Start nuqql.
-* Enter the command window with the `:` key.
+* Enter the command window with the `:` key (in the command window, send the following commands to purpled with the `CTRL-X` key combination).
-* Add your accounts in the command window (send commands to purpled with the `CTRL-X` key combination):
+* Add your accounts in the command window:
-  * for example a jabber account with:
+  * for example, you can add a jabber account with this command:
     `account add xmpp user@jabber-server.com users_password`
-  * You can list your accounts with: `account list`
+* List your accounts with the command: `account list`
-* If you want to add an extra buddy, you can just send a message to it, for example, with: `account 0 send user_name@server.com`.
+* If you want to add an extra buddy, you can just send a message to it, for example, with this command: `account 0 send user_name@server.com`.
 Note: `0` is the account ID as shown with `account list`.

 ## Usage